 Available scholarships and incentives

-Complete the course and be entered to win one of three $75 gift cards (U.S. residents only).
-Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be entered in a raffle for one of three $75 gift cards.
+Complete the course and be entered to win a $75 gift card (U.S. residents only).
+Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be entered in a raffle for a $75 gift card.